Vatel's almost perfect dinner in Chantilly

 The famous chef Vatel in Chantilly!
 The Grand Condé, the castle’s owner, had a big party in honour of king Louis XIV, in April 1671.
 Louis came 3 days.
 He turned up on Tuesday, he hunted, went for a stroll in the park.
 Then they took diner in a place full of daffodils.

 And that night, Vatel had to serve 3000 persons, the king included!
 Whoa, it was a crazy organisation, everything had to be perfect.
 But strangely, for this party, everything went wrong...
-Vatel learned that meats ran short on some tables.
+Vatel learned that meats ran short on several tables.
 What??

 In short.
 After the diner and the firework (failed because of clouds), Condé congratulated Vatel.
 The chef stammered some excuses, but Condé said it was perfect.